Etsusaburo Shiina: Wartime career

-As company president
+Corporate career

 Shiina was appointed as president of Tohoku Shinko Textile Industry Co., Ltd., headquartered in Morioka in November 1947.
 The company changed its name to Tohoku Woven Co., Ltd. in March of the following year.
 Shiina acquired Daito Boshoku's Kanamachi factory in Tokyo and purchased new equipment.
 However he was unable to secure loans from the Reconstruction Finance Bank due to implementation of an inflation control policies in 1949.
 Although he struggled to obtain funds from other sources, due to the company's low technical level, it could not meet up with the special demands created due to the Korean War, and in May 1952 declared bankruptcy.
 Shiina resigned as president in July of the same year, and Tohoku Woven was later absorbed by Kureha Spinning.
 Immediately after resigning, Shiina had a breakdown and was hospitalized.

 Political career

 In 1951 Shiina ran for a seat in the lower house during the 1952 Japanese general election; however, he was unable to obtain assistance from Kishi who had suffered a big loss the previous year.
-He turned to Kishi's younger brother, Eisaku Sato, for official recognition from the Liberal Party, but Sato refused, and introduced him to the party's election measures chief Shigeki Ozawa, the father of Ichirō Ozawa, who also refused to certify Shiina.
+He turned to Kishi's younger brother, Eisaku Satō, for official recognition from the Liberal Party, but Satō refused, and introduced him to the party's election measures chief Saeki Ozawa, the father of Ichirō Ozawa, who also refused to certify Shiina.
 Despite these setbacks, Shiina ran anyway, but the results were disastrous, and he was later investigated by the police on suspicion of election violations.

 At the invitation of Kishi, who had become secretary general of the Democratic Party, Shiina was nominated 1955 Japanese general election as an official candidate of the Japanese Democratic Party.
 This time, with the full support of Kishi, and with abundant election funds, he managed to secure a seat.
-Within the second Ichiro Hatoyama cabinet, Shiina became the Vice Chairman of the Democratic Party of Japan's political affairs, and was a member of the Transportation Committee.
+Within the Second Ichirō Hatoyama Cabinet, Shiina became the Vice Chairman of the party's policy research council, and was a member of the Transportation Committee.
 In November of the same year, the Democratic Party and the Liberal Party joined to form the Liberal Democratic Party (LDP).

-In February 1957, the Kishi became Prime Minister and Shiina is appointed as the party's accounting bureau chief, even though he had only won one election.
+In February 1957, the Kishi became Prime Minister and Shiina is appointed as the party treasury bureau chief, even though he had only won one election.
 Under Shiina, political contributions from the business world to the LDP expanded fivefold.
 In 1958 Japanese general election, Shiina was reelected.
-He was appointed as Chief Cabinet Secretary in the second Kishi administration despite the fact that he had only won election twice.
+He was appointed as Chief Cabinet Secretary in the Second Kishi Cabinet despite the fact that he had only won election twice.
 Kishi defended his choice of Shiina stating that he was essential to negotiating the Treaty of Mutual Cooperation and Security Between the United States and Japan.